girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - While taking EBS snapshots, EBS volumes can be used for read and write as usual
  - Snapshot restorations are restricted to the region in which the snapshots are created
  - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html
+ - Capabilities of an encrypted EBS volume
+   - Data at rest inside the volume is encrypted
+   - Any snapshot created from the volume is encrypted
+   - Data moving between the volume and the instance is encrypted
  - for a scenario where a group needs a fleet of EC2 instances for a specialized task that must deliver high random I/O performance.
 Each instance in the fleet would have access to a dataset that is replicated across the instances.
 Because of the resilient application architecture, the specialized task would continue to be processed even if any instance goes down, as the underlying application architecture would ensure the replacement instance has access to the required dataset.
    - EC2 Instance Store: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html

 # 4. Elastic Load balancing and Auto scaling groups